SoftUni/Programming-Basics-Book-JS-EN/chapter-06-nested-loops.md

 ## Nested loops

-A **nested loop** is a construction where **in the body of one loop** (outer one) **stays another loop** (inner one).
+A **nested loop** is a construction where **the body of one loop** (the outer one) **stays inside another loop** (the inner one).
 In each iteration of the outer loop, **the whole** inner loop is executed.
 This happens in the following way:

  - When nested loops start executing, **the outer loop starts** first: the controlling variable is **initialized** and after a check for ending the loop the code in its body is executed.
  - After that, **the inner loop is executed**.
-The controlling variables start position is initialized, a check for ending the loop is made and the code in its body is executed.
+The controlling variables' start position is initialized, a check for ending the loop is made and the code in its body is executed.
- - When reaching the specified value for **ending the loop**, the program goes back one step up and continues executing the previous \(outer\) loop.
+ - When reaching the specified value for **ending the loop**, the program goes back one step up and continues executing the previous outer loop.
 The controlling variable of the outer loop changes with one step, a check is made to see if the condition for ending the loop is met and **a new execution of the nested \(inner\) loop is started**.
  - This is repeated until the variable of the outer loop meets the condition to **end the loop**.

 Here is an **example** that illustrates nested loops.
 The aim is again to print a rectangle made of `n` \*_ _`n` stars, in which for each row a loop iterates from **1** to `n`, and for each column a nested loop is executed from **1** to \*`n`: